MothCocoon/FlowGraph/README.md

 * Developers creating a Flow Node can call the execution of pins any way they need.
 API is extremely simple.
 * Editor supports convenient displaying debug information on nodes and wires while playing a game.
 You simply provide what kind of message would be displayed over active Flow Nodes - you can't have that with blueprint functions.
 * It's up to you to add game-specific functionalities by writing your nodes and editor customizations.
 It's not like a marketplace providing the very specific implementation of systems.
 It's a convenient base for building systems tailored to fit your needs.
+* Read documentation on the project wiki.
+I'd recommend starting from reading about [design philosophy](https://github.com/MothCocoon/FlowGraph/wiki).

 ## In-depth video presentation
 This 24-minute presentation breaks down the concept of the Flow Graph.
 It goes through everything written in this ReadMe but in greater detail.